 I’m a PhD candidate in Public Management at WU Vienna University of Economics and Business.
-I am currently a visiting scholar at the School of Public Affairs at American University.
+I am currently a visiting scholar at the School of Public Affairs at American University until April 2026.

 My work has been published in leading journals in the field, such as Public Administration.